Home / Forum / Event pictures / Bikes / Trikes / HotRods

 57 Beetle

-I pass this 1957 VW Beetle every day, parked on a local industrial estate.
+1957 VW Beetle parked on an industrial estate in Basingstoke, Hants.
 Beautifully restored, it’s one of the last of the oval rear window models.
 A left hand drive American import.

 The British weather won’t do it much good but nice to see classics being used as daily drivers.